oli4vr/evlt/README.md

 evlt get /myvault/oiq4fho9qis7hf/rsakeys/id_rsa -n 8 > id_rsa_recovered
 ```

-This command writes the retrieved binary content to a new file "id_rsa_recovered".
+This command writes the retrieved content to a new file "id_rsa_recovered".

 ### Storing a script